• Skip to primary navigation

 15) Now pour the rasmalai ‘milk’ all over the cake slowly and let it absorb the milk.
 For this purpose, you’ll need around ½ cup of milk.
 Rest will be used while serving.

 16) Now place rasmalai pieces on top of the cake.
 In a single layer.
 Depending on the size of your rasmalai, you’ll need more or less.
-I have used 9 pieces and I am going to cut rasmalai cake into 9 pieces.
+I have used 9 pieces and I am going to cut this cake into 9 pieces.
 So 1 piece per person.

 17) Now spread the whipped cream evenly on top.

 18) Garnish with sliced almonds (and pistachios), rose petals and a few saffron strands.
-Chill the cake for 1-2 hours before serving.
+Chill the rasmalai cake for 1-2 hours before serving.

 For serving, place a piece of cake on a deep plate, and pour around 2-3 tablespoons of rasmalai ‘milk’ around the cake.